 Discuss the problem with the team and make a clear problem statement.
 It will help you define the scope of the issue you are going to investigate.

 Empower one person to facilitate the whole process.
 This team leader will ask the questions and try to keep the team focused.
 The answers should be based on facts and real data, rather than emotional opinions.

 The facilitator should ask “Why” as many times as needed until the team is able to identify the root cause of the initial problem.

 Advice 1.
 Don’t ask too many Whys.
 If you keep going, you may end up receiving tons of unreasonable suggestions and complaints, which is not the purpose.
 Focus on finding the root cause.

 Advice 2.
 Sometimes there could be more than one root cause.
 In these cases, the 5 Whys analysis will look more like a matrix with different branches.
-This may even help you detect and eliminate organizational issues that have permanently negative effects on the overall performance.
+This may even help you detect and eliminate organizational issues that have permanent negative effects on the overall performance.

 After the team detects the root cause(s), it is time to take corrective actions.
 All members should be involved in a discussion in order to find and apply the best solution that will protect your process from recurring problems.

 When the decision is made, one of the team members should be responsible for applying the right actions and observing the whole process.

 After a certain period of time, the team needs to meet again and check if their actions actually had a positive impact.
 If not, the process should be repeated until you identify the correct cause of the problem.

 In the end, the case should be documented and sent across the organization.
 Sharing this information will give an insightful overview of different kinds of problems a team may face and how those problems can be eliminated.